-Cardona extends student loan payment pause to 1 million borrowers with defaulted loans
+Cardona extends pause in student loan payments to 1 million borrowers with defaulted loans

-While 95 percent of people with federal student loans have had their payments automatically paused for the last year, millions of others with federal debt have been shut out of the moratorium.
+While 95 percent of people with federal student loans have had their payments automatically paused for the past year, millions of others with federal debt have been shut out of the moratorium.
 Those borrowers have been excluded because their loans, originated through the defunct Federal Family Education Loan (FFEL) Program, are held by private companies.

 People with what are known as commercial FFEL loans are still being subjected to collections and wage garnishment when they default.
 And the economic upheaval caused by the coronavirus pandemic has resulted in more than 100,000 of these borrowers falling severely behind on their debt, according to the Education Department.

-The department will return any tax refunds seized or wages garnished over the last year.
+The department will return any tax refunds seized or wages garnished over the past year.
 The agency has previously struggled to turn off the collections system, waiting for employers to cease garnishment while borrowers continued to have their paychecks shorted.
 A senior department official said the agency will urge employers to act quickly.

 People who have made voluntary payments on any of their defaulted commercial FFEL loans since the start of the pandemic can request a refund.
 Interest paid on these loans will also be refunded.
 Each month in which the debt payments are suspended will count toward student loan rehabilitation, a federal program that erases a default from a person’s credit report after nine consecutive payments.

 A year ago, the Trump administration gave borrowers the option of postponing payments for at least 60 days as the coronavirus pandemic battered the economy.
-Congress later codified the reprieve in the stimulus package, known as the Cares Act, and made it automatic.
+Congress later codified the reprieve in the stimulus package known as the Cares Act and made it automatic.
 The Trump administration twice extended the moratorium before leaving office, and President Biden continued it through Sept.
 30.

 After Biden request, Education Department extends pause on federal student loan payments through September